jseto/web-wish-to-go/src/posts/travel/spain/barcelona.md

  ![La Sagrada Familia](https://wikitravel.org/upload/shared//thumb/5/56/Sagrada_Familia.jpg/200px-Sagrada_Familia.jpg)

  One of the most famous and breathtaking locations to visit in Barcelona the most famous building in the entire city and its landmark, _La Sagrada Familia_.
 Although incomplete, the church is a UNESCO World Heritage Site, and in November 2010 was consecrated and proclaimed a minor basilica by Pope Benedict XVI.
 From the outside, visitors are astonished by the sheer height and intricacy of the design of the church and although it is not completed yet, the progress that has been made is incredibly impressive.
 The project began nearly a century ago and was designed by one of Spain’s most well known and respected architects in Spanish history, _Antoni Gaudi_. _Gaudi_ was born a Catalan (ethnic group in Spain) and produced some of the most moving buildings and works of art that are still standing and praised by the Spanish people.
-Undoubtedly, his most famous work is La Sagrada Familia.
+Undoubtedly, his most famous work is _La Sagrada Familia_.

 ### Other Gaudi architecture and Modernist Barcelona